 The Silver Belt Races

 In the first year of operations at Sugar Bowl, the inaugural Silver Belt race was held.
-Before the World Cup Ski Racing Tour was created, the Silver Belt race was considered one of the most challenging of that era and regularly attracted the top European and American skier racers.
+Before the World Cup Ski Racing Tour was created, the Silver Belt race was considered one of the most challenging and regularly attracted the top European and American skier racers.
 The Silver Belt races were held from 1940 until 1975.
 In 2004, the Silver Belt race was reinstated as the Silver Belt Banzai and still is raced today.

 Marilyn Monroe, Walt Disney, Goofy, and Hollywood: